 Skateboarders – amateur or professional, are prone to head injuries and concussions.
 Not to mention permanent impairment, hospitalizations, and in extreme cases, death.

-What Are The Advantages Of Learning How Do You Skate?
+What Are The Benefits Of Learning How Do You Skate?

 Skateboarding can help children and adolescents improve their balance, coordination, motor skills, and spatial awareness.
 It also encourages teamwork, which can help them develop cooperation and communication skills.